gamzrdogane/Conditioned-3D-Deep-Kriging-with-Locally-Varying-Anisotropy/README.md

 ![Figure7](https://github.com/user-attachments/assets/15386a99-327f-45c5-9869-e93e7632f673)

 ## Hamiltonian Fast Marching (HFM)-based Non-Euclidean Shortest Path Distances (SPD) Matrix
 The conceptual diagram below illustrates the comparative framework between Euclidean and HFM-based SPD, as modified from [Bogrash et al., 2023](https://www.earthdoc.org/content/papers/10.3997/2214-4609.202335075).
-The C-DK+LVA model utilizes this non-Euclidean SPD matrix to accurately capture both the direction and magnitude of anisotropy from the LVA field.
+The C-DK+LVA model utilizes this non-Euclidean SPD matrix to accurately capture anisotropy from the LVA field.
 These measurements are then integrated into the model's embedding layer, replacing the traditional kernel basis functions used in DK model.
-This modification enhances the model's ability to represent anisotropic features in the data.

 ![Figure3](https://github.com/user-attachments/assets/b39c7a13-32ce-45d4-b516-6e0860a3d504)